-Graduate students are eligible to audit one foreign language course (or two On The Go weekend language intensives) per semester free of charge, provided they are actively earning credit toward a graduate degree during that term.
+Graduate students are eligible to audit one foreign language course (or two On The Go weekend language intensives) per semester free of charge, provided they are actively earning credit toward a graduate degree during that term and that there is space availability in their chosen course.
 During the summer term, graduate students who are also earning credit toward a degree may also audit one language course (or one On The Go language intensive) free of charge.